 With this initiative, Oregon prohibited real estate transfer taxes throughout the state with one tiny clause excluding Washington County.
 In the past, transfer taxes have helped fund and transform the economy and community of Washington County, bringing in millions of dollars every year.

-So if you are looking to buy or sell a home in Washington County, know that traditionally the transfer tax payment is split evenly between both buyer and seller.
+Regardless, if you are looking to buy or sell a home in Washington County, know that traditionally the transfer tax payment is split evenly between both buyer and seller.

-And once you close on a home in Washington County and the deed is recorded, you’ll have only 15 days to pay the transfer tax before incurring a late penalty.
+Also keep in mind that once you close on a home in Washington County and the deed is recorded, you'll have only 15 days to pay the transfer tax before incurring a late penalty.

 How Much Are Transfer Taxes in Oregon?